NLnetLabs/cascade/doc/manual/source/man/cascade-template.rst

 .. subcmd:: config

-   Generate a config template
+   Generate a config template.

 .. subcmd:: policy

-   Generate a policy template
+   Generate a policy template.

 See Also